LWLeijten/AdventOfCode2023/README.md

 # AdventofCode2023

 My solutions to the advent of code event 2022.
-For this edition I chose to solve the puzzles using Java :coffee: .
+For this edition I chose to solve the puzzles using Kotlin .

 | Day | Name                                                                      | Link                                         | Solution                                                                                                                |
 | --- | ------------------------------------------------------------------------- | -------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |